Senparc/DPB/README.md

 You can add annotations to the code templates, and use DPB to automatically filter or generate code to build a complete new project.

+DPB support for all files and all languages.

 ## Why I need DPB

 We always build new customized projects and template projects.
 When new project requirements come, we have to copy the whole project files and do a lot of <i>washing</i> jobs: remove the files, change the key contents, modify configuration values and so on.